brianpeiris/hubs-reticulum-modules/README.md

 - `allow_promotion : boolean` - If set to true, this room could be shown on the front page as a "public" room.
 - `room_size : integer` - The maximum number of users allowed in the room.
 This is not strictly enforced, since it is only used by client-side code, to prevent entry into a room.

+## HubChannel

+The HubChannel module is a Phoenix Channel that handles and broadcasts real-time messages for avatar movement and other actions and activity in a Hubs room.
+Some of the messages sent through the hub channel are subject to authorization rules based on user permissions.
+It is also used to gate entry into a room, based on permissions and room state.
+The module also handles presence tracking, which is used to track the existence and metadata about users in a room, and broadcast that information to all other users in the room.

+The references to "naf" in this channel are related to the [networked-aframe](https://github.com/mozillareality/networked-aframe) library used by the Hubs client.

 ## HubRoleMembership

 The HubRoleMembership module is used to establish a one-to-many relationship between Hubs rooms and Accounts.
 If a user has a membership in a room, they are given moderation capabilities in that room.
 There is only one implicit role defined as of this writing.

+## AccountFavorite

+The AccountFavorite module is used to store rooms that are favorited by a user.

 ## Sids